Dick Balderson

 Richard Pendleton Balderson (born February 7, 1946) is an American former professional baseball player, front-office executive and scout.
 Born in Newport News, Virginia, Balderson was a longtime scouting and player development director.
 He was the general manager of the Seattle Mariners of Major League Baseball from October 8, 1985 through July 26, 1988.

 Playing career

 Balderson was a minor league relief pitcher in his playing days.
-He graduated from the University of Richmond, where he starred in baseball and played varsity basketball, and signed with the Kansas City Royals' organization in 1968, one year before the expansion team played its first MLB game.
-His active career lasted for eight years (1968–1975), all with the Royals.
-Although he never reached Triple-A, 163 of his 234 games played were at the Double-A level.
-His career won–lost record was 32–21.
+He graduated from the University of Richmond, where he starred in baseball for the Spiders and played varsity basketball, and signed with the Kansas City Royals in 1968, one year before the expansion team played its first MLB game.
+His active career lasted for eight years (1968–1975), all in the Royals farm system.
+Though he never reached Triple-A, 163 of his 234 games played were at the Double-A level.
+His career win–loss record was 32–21 with 22 saves.